hash-org/hashc/docs/src/basics/pattern-matching.md

 }
 ```
 As you can see within the `for` loop, the pattern `Point{x, y}` is being used to
-destruct each point in the array into the seperate fields.
+destruct each point in the array into the separate fields.

 ## Struct patterns

-Struct patterns follow a simiar syntax to struct literals in Hash.
+Struct patterns follow a similar syntax to struct literals in Hash.
 You can discard and
-access fields available within a struct by specifiying the field name and then followed
+access fields available within a struct by specifying the field name and then followed
 by an optional right-hand side pattern to either rename the field or use a literal pattern.

 ### Basic